 2. Construction Phase

-The construction phase(s) will impact existing residents over an extended period of time over a number of years.
+The construction phase(s) will significantly impact existing and future residents over an extended period of time over a number of years.
 Robust measures are required to protect the existing and future residents during the construction phase(s).